What is a schedule of values (SOV)?

 Common issues with schedule of values

 As mentioned earlier, subcontractors should be on the lookout for agreements that front-load the SOV which will result in majority upfront payments.
 If creating an SOV yourself, it can be tempting to front-load the contract for your own cash flow needs.
 However, this should be avoided if possible as it is considered a bad accounting practice and can result in serious issues as change orders and inevitable obstacles will arise throughout the project.

 In addition, front-loading can cause values for all work completed that will not match up to what they should be.
 If a dispute arises this can cause serious issues.
 If change orders are put in place, a contractor may not be able to collect extra money as a result of the change order if they have already front-loaded the schedule of values.
 This is due to difficulties in explaining why a line item would cost more at the start of a project versus later in the project.

 In any case a subcontractor should be very familiar with any schedule of values they are working with.
-Disputes and disagreements may result in payment issues.
+Disputes and disagreements may result in costly payment issues that can be difficult to negotiate.
 In this case the SOV is a powerful document in terms of mitigating disputes and preserving subcontractor rights.
-Since an schedule of values in construction presents a clear record of work completed and amounts to be paid, it can be leaned on to support a mechanics lien and will empower a claim for money owed if the need arises.
+Since a schedule of values in construction presents a clear record of work completed and amounts to be paid, it can be leaned on to support a mechanics lien and will serve as a catalyst for a claim for money owed if the need arises.

 In today’s construction industry, projects are a vast interconnected web of documentation, communication, coordination, and yet even more documents.
 From invoices, to SOWs, to change orders, keeping track of it all can be overwhelming.
 Luckily Knowify is here to help.
 From job costing, bidding and budgeting to proposals, invoicing and payments, our project management workflow is built to help your team execute projects more efficiently and leave your customers more satisfied.